coughlo93/pands-weekly-tasks/README.md

-# This is my README for my Weekly Tasks
+# This is the README for my Weekly Tasks

 ## The following Weekly Tasks are in this repository.